vapurv843/Machine-learning/README.md

 For this StandardScaler class of sklearn.preprocessing module is used.

-**Generally,Scaling is preferred after splitting the data set into test and training set.**
+**Generally,Scaling is preferred after splitting the data set into test set and training set.**